 Carla GeronaHello and welcome to my webspace!

 I am a historian working at Georgia Tech, and I created this “webspace” as a place to share my work and to experiment with new ways of doing history using pictures and words.
 My specialty areas include early America, the Texas borderlands, and the Atlantic World.
 I write and teach about these topics and have received several distinguished prizes, including a National Endowment for the Humanities Faculty Fellowship.
 My first book, Night Journeys, explored the significance of Quaker dreaming.
 Since then my primary field of study has shifted west to Texas.
-I have written multiple articles about the different people who lived in the East Texas pineywoods, and am completing a larger book project called, “More than Six Flags.”
-This most recent work has increasingly focused on the idea of doing historical work while paying attention to visuals.
-In addition to this research, I became increasingly interested in this approach while teaching Introduction to Museum Studies, a class in which students curate their own historical exhibits.
+I have written multiple articles about the different people who lived in the East Texas pineywoods, and I am completing a larger book project called, “More than Six Flags.”
+Always attentive to visual elements, my Texas research has increasingly addressed how we image history, whether as paintings or data visualizations.
+My interest in this approach grew while teaching Introduction to Museum Studies, a class in which students curate their own historical exhibits.
 Doing history by intentionally drawing on both pictures and words seems especially relevant today as we navigate increasingly digital worlds.
 I hope you enjoy this site!

 BIOGRAPHY AND C.V.